Pure Mountain Water in Zakopane

 Tips for Muslim Travelers ☪️

-• For Wudhu: Since the tap water is pure and clean, it is absolutely perfect for Wudhu.
+• For Wudhu: Since the tap water is pure and clean, it is perfect for Wudhu.
 Just be mindful that in winter, the cold water straight from the mountain pipes can be freezing cold!

 • Hiking Hydration: When preparing for your hike to Kasprowy Wierch or other trails, simply fill up your reusable water bottles at your hotel sink.
 It saves money, reduces plastic waste, and the water stays crisp and cold.